 Disability can seem complicated and individuals can feel and identify in different ways when applied to themselves and their lives.

-Understanding of disability in society is influenced by what are known as models of disability; the most commonly talked about ones in the UK are the medical model and the social model.
+Our understanding of disability in society is influenced by ‘models of disability’; the most common in the UK are the medical model and the social model.
+These are frameworks to understand disability and we tend to use a mixture of models in practice.

 Daydream Cinema’s current organisational experience focuses on people who are autistic, or have ADHD and/or learning disabilities.
 However, neurodiversity is an umbrella term that can include, but is not limited to: